 Eye Exam and Consultation

-During an eye exam, doctor will ask you questions about any symptoms or issues you are experiencing, medications you are currently taking, any blurry vision, your work environment, and your overall health.
-Family history and previous eye or vision conditions will also be discussed during this part of the examination.
+During an eye exam, doctor will ask you questions about your vision and eye health.
+This is the time to share information about any symptoms or issues you are experiencing.
+The doctor will review any medications you are currently taking and ask about your overall health.
+Family history and previous eye conditions will also be discussed during this part of the examination.

 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
 Our doctors provide regular vision acuity tests as part of a comprehensive eye exam.
 Depending on the results of your vision test, doctor may prescribe corrective glasses, contacts, or eye exercises.